-Statement 151 retains the general principle of ARB 43, Chapter 4, "Inventory Pricing", that inventories are presumed to be stated at cost; however, it amends ARB 43 to clarify that on business- and industry-specific factors.
-Accordingly, an entity will have to use judgment to determine when production is outside the range of expected variation in production (either abnormally low or abnormally high).
-In periods of abnormally low production (for example, periods in which there is significantly lower demand, labor and material shortages exist, or there is unplanned equipment downtime) the amount of fixed overhead allocated to each unit of production should not be increased.
+Inventories are valued at the lower of cost (determined by the first-in, first-out or weighted-average method) or market.
+We recognize abnormal amounts of idle facilities, freight, handling costs, and spoilage as charges of the current period.
+Additionally, we allocate fixed production overheads to inventories based on the normal capacity of our production facilities.
+We calculate normal capacity as the production expected to be achieved over a number of periods or seasons under normal circumstances, taking into account the loss of capacity resulting from planned maintenance.
+This requires us to use judgment to determine when production is outside the range of expected variation in production (either abnormally low or abnormally high).
+In periods of abnormally low production (for example, periods in which there is significantly lower demand, labor and material shortages exist, or there is unplanned equipment downtime) the amount of fixed overhead allocated to each unit of production is not increased.
 However, in periods of abnormally high production the amount of fixed overhead allocated to each unit of production is decreased to assure inventories are not measured above cost.